 Solar heat gains through windows and gaps should be stopped with strip insulation or sealant.

 5 star NABERS rating a reality

-The M1 Melbourne data centre has been certified as Australia’s first NABERS 5 star-rated data centre infrastructure facility, demonstrating the performance achievable from comprehensive attention to energy efficiency.
+The M1 Melbourne data centre has been certified as Australia’s first NABERS 5 star-rated data centre infrastructure facility.
 Efficient design means PUE rating of 1.3 with sustainable free air-side cooling that reduces power consumption.
-The centre also has a 400kW solar PV rooftop array, believed to be the largest privately funded array in Australia.
+The centre also has a 400kW solar PV rooftop array.

-New server designs with higher temperature tolerance can now be operated between temperatures of 5℃ to 47℃, offering substantially reduced cooling requirements.
-Compared to conventional servers, high-temperature energy-saving servers provide greater reliability, low power consumption, and ease of deployment.
+New server designs with higher temperature tolerance can be operated between 5℃ to 47℃, offering substantially reduced cooling requirements.
+High-temperature energy-saving servers provide greater reliability and ease of deployment.

 Efficient chilled-water cooling system settings

-Most heat in a data centre is sensible heat with very little latent heat, meaning there is very little demand for de-humidification.
-The incoming water temperature for a data centre cooling unit can be set substantially higher than would be the case in human-dense environments, resulting in improved energy efficiency and more energy savings from the air conditioning.
+There is very little latent heat in data centres, meaning little demand for de-humidification.
+The incoming water temperature for a cooling unit can be set much higher than for heavily populated offices.
+This results in more efficient air conditioning.

 Power and infrastructure management tools

 Centralised power management software and/or power-saving features embedded in the server hardware can reduce power supply to IT equipment when not needed.